-Stephen E. Yates currently serves as the independent chairman of the board and has served in such capacity since 2018.
-All of the board's members except Jonathan S. Thomas are independent directors.
-The independent directors meet separately, as needed and at least in conjunction with each quarterly meeting of the board, to consider a variety of matters that are scheduled to come before the board and meet periodically with the funds' Chief Compliance Officer and fund auditors.
+Ronald J. Gilson currently serves as the independent chairman of the board and has served in such capacity since 2005.
+Of the board's members, Jonathan S. Thomas is the only member who is an "interested person" as that term is defined in the Investment Company Act.
+The remaining members are independent directors.
+The independent directors meet separately to consider a variety of matters that are scheduled to come before the board and meet periodically with the fund's Chief Compliance Officer and fund auditors.
 They are advised by independent legal counsel.
-No independent director may serve as an officer or employee of a fund.
+No independent director may serve as an officer or employee of the fund.
 The board has also established several committees, as described below.
-The board believes that the current leadership structure, with independent directors filling all but one position on the board, with an independent director serving as chairman of the board, and with the board committees comprised only of independent directors is appropriate and allows for independent oversight of the funds.
+Each committee is comprised solely of independent directors.
+The board believes that the current leadership structure, with independent directors filling all but one position on the board, with an independent director serving as chairman of the board and with the board committees comprised only of independent directors, is appropriate and allows for independent oversight of the fund.

-The board has an Audit Committee that approves the funds' (or corporation's) engagement of the independent registered public accounting firm and recommends approval of such engagement to the independent directors.
-The committee also oversees the activities of the accounting firm, receives regular reports regarding fund accounting, oversees securities valuation (approving the funds' valuation policy and receiving reports regarding instances of fair valuation thereunder) and receives regular reports from the advisor's internal audit department.
-The committee currently consists of Chris H. Cheesman (chair), Barry Fink, Lynn M. Jenkins and John R. Whitten.
+The board has an Audit and Compliance Committee that approves the fund's engagement of the independent registered public accounting firm and recommends approval of such engagement to the independent directors.
+The committee also oversees the activities of the accounting firm, receives regular reports regarding fund accounting, oversees securities valuation (approving the fund's or the corporation's valuation policy and receiving reports regarding instances of fair valuation thereunder), and receives regular reports from the advisor's internal audit department.
+The committee also reviews the results of the fund's compliance testing program, meets regularly with the fund's Chief Compliance Officer, and monitors implementation of the fund's Code of Ethics.
+The committee currently consists of Peter F. Pervere (chair), Tanya S. Beder, Anne Casscells and Ronald J. Gilson.
 It met four times during the fiscal year ended December 31, 2020.